 Dada – Rag-time – Cabaret: Artistic Internationalism and Multilingual Writing in Walter Mehring’s Work

 Publication: January 14, 2018

-Reine Meylaerts is professor of comparative literature and translation studies at KU Leuven and Chair of the EST Doctoral Studies Committee.
+Reine Meylaerts is full professor of comparative literature and translation studies at KU Leuven.

 Tom Toremans is Lecturer in English literature and literary theory at the Katholieke Universiteit Brussel (partner in Hogeschool-Universiteit Brussel), and affiliated researcher at the Department of Literary Studies of KU Leuven.
 He is co-founder and member of the steering committee of the Centre for European Reception Studies, based at the Hogeschool-Universiteit Brussel.